“Banking has to work when and where you need it ...”

 Encourage users to send and receive money only with the people they know.

 Link an outside account - the FDIC recommends linking a bank account or a credit or debit card when using P2P payment services.
 If money is misdirected, your users will have rights under federal law (in certain parts of the world) to have the error resolved.
 If funds are kept in P2P accounts, your users are subject to state laws and the provider’s policies, which can vary.

-Although functionality such as IBAN transfers are slowly being replaced by P2P transfers in certain areas, it is still an important part of the daily Mobile Banking operations.
+Although functionality such as IBAN transfers is slowly being replaced by P2P transfers in certain areas, it is still an important part of daily Mobile Banking operations.

 Certain banks choose to offer both P2P as well as IBAN transfers in their Mobile Banking application.

 The most common and most used functionalities of modern Mobile Banking applications:

 Easy way to see account balance - it has to be easy to access and secure to protect your financial information.

 Easy way to see account history - the ability to see your past spending and group them into categories.

 Open new accounts - whether it’s a different currency account or a savings account, it has to be fast to open new accounts.

 Block your cards or request a new card.